What is a Chromosome? Type, Discover, Functions, Structure

 4. Changes in the number and structure of chromosomes lead to changes in the appearance of different characters.

-5. Repetitive DNA helps in the pairing of homologous chromosomes and crossing over during meiosis.
+5. Repetitive DNA helps pair homologous chromosomes and cross over during meiosis.

-6. Kinetochore helps in attaching the chromosome with the spindle fibre during cell division and helps in the movement of chromosomes during anaphase.
+6. Kinetochore helps attach the Chromosome with the spindle fiber during cell division and helps move chromosomes during anaphase.

 7. Chromosomes are vehicles of hereditary materials.